nneves/docker-tig-stack/README.md

 ## Complete walkthrough

 The objective for the current TIG stack came from the necessity of composing a simple and generic boilerplate to collect and visualize metrics (host/server resources and docker containers) for a Linux server.
-I kept on having this loose and decoupled parts form previous projects, but ended up re-inventing the recipe all over again.
+I kept on having this loose and decoupled parts from previous projects, but ended up re-inventing the recipe all over again.

 About the TIG stack, Telegram + InfluxDB + Grafana: